mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 direction and chased me down so fast that the electric motor sounded like it was pleading for mercy.
-Pulling up alongside as I was making my determined march by foot to the nearest landing terminal he called out ‘Those holes are goin’ ta cost yee more than a few pints mate,’ displaying one of his patented grisly toothy smiles.
-I just kept walking, pretending I didn’t hear him, knowing full well it was not going to work.
+Pulling up alongside as I was making my determined march by foot to the nearest landing terminal he called out 'Those holes are goin' ta cost yee more than a few pints mate,' displaying one of his patented grisly toothy smiles.
+I just kept walking, pretending I didn't hear him, knowing full well it was not going to work.
-Liam, undeterred in the slightest, easily matched my speedy pace with _his equipment now whirring at a sane level and offered ‘Yee know I got folks that can fix that up right like... and for a good price mind yee’, he added in attempt to make the offer sound better.
-‘I need a drink,’ I_ replied, not slowing my pace one bit.
+Liam, undeterred in the slightest, easily matched my speedy pace with _his equipment now whirring at a sane level and offered 'Yee know I got folks that can fix that up right like... and for a good price mind yee', he added in attempt to make the offer sound better.
+'I need a drink,' I_ replied, not slowing my pace one bit.

-‘How dem new turrets work out fer yee?’
+'How dem new turrets work out fer yee?'
 Liam pressed switching topics deftly.
 I stopped suddenly.
 To his credit Liam did too after only a _couple more steps, clearing showing his expertise with his machine.
-I_ looked up at him with a straight face as he rotated towards me and said ‘They saved my butt Liam.
-I’ll meet ya at the bar.’
-If Liam’s smile was any bigger it would have wrapped around his head.
+I_ looked up at him with a straight face as he rotated towards me and said 'They saved my butt Liam.
+I'll meet ya at the bar.'
+If Liam's smile was any bigger it would have wrapped around his head.
 He spun around _and took off so fast I felt a whoosh of air from the maneuver while I_ resumed my march to the local watering hole we both knew well.
-This time, I’d be buying.
+This time, I'd be buying.

 _Showing a little kindness to those around you can really pay off in unexpected ways.
 Take Liam for instance.
 In shooting the breeze_ over some drinks a few months ago, he recommended that I upgrade my turrets to popup quads.
-‘Single, double, triple, quad, what’s the _difference?’
+'Single, double, triple, quad, what's the _difference?'
 I asked, not convinced it was worth the cost.
-Liam smoothly_ replied ‘Punching power, mate’.
+Liam smoothly_ replied 'Punching power, mate'.

 _Giving him my best questioning raised eyebrow look he explained_ further.
-‘Look, even pirates with unarmored ships are willing tee take a few shots te get what they want but they don’t want te lose their ship.
+'Look, even pirates with unarmored ships are willing tee take a few shots te get what they want but they don't want te lose their ship.
 Ships cost big Credits.
-So, what I’m sayin’ here is that even with a couple of quad turrets and the right weapons you can hit them hard enough that they are going to rethink about you being easy prey.
-And _even pirates that ain’t so smart can see the difference between two,_
+So, what I'm sayin' here is that even with a couple of quad turrets and the right weapons you can hit them hard enough that they are going to rethink about you being easy prey.
+And _even pirates that ain't so smart can see the difference between two,_

 _four, six or eight weapons firing at them.
-Even a small 200-ton trader_ that suddenly pops up eight weapons ready tee go and it’s like, whoah, we might not come out of this so well, aye?’
-He paused to take a long draw on his frosty beer before continuing ‘And if the lads are bold enough to try... well, a few broadsides should do enough damage where they start thinkin’ that if they’d like tee keep breathin’ air and make it back alive then your cargo might not be worth diein’ for aye?’
+Even a small 200-ton trader_ that suddenly pops up eight weapons ready tee go and it's like, whoah, we might not come out of this so well, aye?'
+He paused to take a long draw on his frosty beer before continuing 'And if the lads are bold enough to try... well, a few broadsides should do enough damage where they start thinkin' that if they'd like tee keep breathin' air and make it back alive then your cargo might not be worth diein' for aye?'

 You may be wondering what weapons you should put in your quad turret.
 That depends.
 A lot depends on personal preference but some